MicGoMac/globe_wrapper/README.md

 Consideration was taken to allow flexibility of number of slices.

 Enter a reasonable number, with a source file of good resolution.
 ( NASA is a good source.
-Files with at least 3000 x 1500 is prefered. )
+Files with at least 3000 x 1500 prefered. )

 Dependency:
 php GD, which comes in standard installation of php.